Temporary events and apply for a Temporary Event Notice (TEN)

 Can I use a TEN in respect of premises that already hold a premises licence?

 Yes.
-If you wish, for example, to use your pub for an event involving the provision of regulated entertainment, eg for a wedding, where the pub's premises licence does not authorise such a provision of regulated entertainment, it may be authorised by a TEN.
+If you wish, for example, to use a pub for an event involving the provision of regulated entertainment, eg for a wedding, where the pub's premises licence does not authorise such a provision of regulated entertainment, it may be authorised by a TEN.
 However do not forget that the limits in relation to permitted temporary activities will apply.

 Back to the FAQs or Back to top